1

 In front of the calculator, two hands were moving incessantly.

-And then, the drawer was constantly being opened.
+And then the drawer was constantly being opened.

-Inside the drawer were nothing but coins.
+The inside of the drawer was filled with nothing but coins.

 39

-The boy’s figure remained unchanged.
+The boy’s figure showed no change.

-It bore an expression verging on surprise.
+An expression verging on surprise.

 40